Landing at Denpasar Airport

 The buffet available in the Cathay Pacific The Pier First Class Lounge

-I sat in the bar area of the First Class Lounge, which I recognised from the last time I was here.
-I dumped my stuff and immediately headed out to pick up Starbucks number 1 from Gate 44.
+I settled into the bar area of the First Class Lounge, which I recognised from a previous visit, dumped my bags, and immediately headed out to collect Starbucks number one from Gate 44.

-After catching up with my blogging efforts, I took advantage of the food on offer.
-The buffet looked quite a decent spread, although I kept it simple with some toast.
+After catching up on a bit of blogging, I sampled the lounge buffet.
+It was a decent spread, though I kept things simple with some toast.

-I managed to sneak in a second Starbucks from the store close to Gate 60, before heading to my only flight of the day to Denpasar, which is the capital city and main hub of the Indonesian province of Bali.
+Before leaving the area, I managed to sneak in Starbucks number two — this time from the outlet near Gate 60 — before turning my attention to my only flight of the day: Denpasar, the capital and main hub of the Indonesian province of Bali.

 Glad to see they have Brits on holiday well represented at the airport!